 Designing Your Website

 There are lots of themes that you can purchase, too.
-I have had customers use paid-for themes from https://themeforest.net/, for example.
+I have had customers use paid-for themes from https://themeforest.net/

 It is extremely easy to customize your own WordPress website.
 There are hundreds of plugins and themes to choose from, so you can configure it to do just about anything.
 Blogging is of course a central component supported by WordPress, but you can also build fully customized e-commerce websites, learning management systems, membership directories, and so much more.